 - Attendance at relevant national conferences

-Location: The Fellow will be based in Washington, D.C., and will have an office at NPC and temporary office space at the Duke-Margolis Washington, D.C., office.
-They will also periodically travel to Durham, North Carolina, to engage with members of Duke-Margolis at Duke University.
+Location: The Fellow will be based in Washington, D.C. and will have an office at NPC and space at the Duke-Margolis Washington, D.C. office.
+They will also periodically travel to Durham, NC, to engage with members of Duke-Margolis at Duke University.

 Compensation: Includes a competitive base salary and benefits package, a computer, and travel to relevant national conferences.

-Organizational Structure: The Fellow will be an employee of NPC and will have an academic mentor at Duke-Margolis Center for Health Policy.
+Organizational Structure: The Fellow will be an employee of NPC and will have academic mentors at Duke-Margolis Center for Health Policy and at NPC.